Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Methods

 The models described in the previous sections are implemented within a fully Bayesian framework using the integrated nested Laplace approximation (INLA) method \citep{rue2009approximate}, a widely used technique for approximate Bayesian inference in applied statistics \citep{rue2017bayesian}.
 Specifically, we fit the models using the novel hybrid approximation approach that combines the Laplace method with a low-rank Variational Bayes correction to the posterior mean \citep{van2023new,van2024low} using the \texttt{R-INLA} stable version 25.06.07 on R-4.5.1.

 Regarding model hyperparameters, we assign improper uniform priors to all standard deviations (i.e., the square roots of the inverse precision parameters), while we use weakly informative normal priors with mean zero and precision 0.001 for the fixed effects.
 To ensure meaningful comparison of precision parameters within each model, we scaled all structure matrices such that the geometric mean of their marginal variances equals one \citep{sorbye2014scaling}.
-The R code to reproduce the all the results is available at \url{https://github.com/spatialstatisticsupna/Suicides_Spain}.